 - In Busia, Loitokitok and Nairobi, Kenya, an additional 20 VIP groups have adopted a Mobile Money Plan for their savings and loans activities.

-- Also in Ntcheu, 27 households who are part of our Child Headed Households Programme have harvested their personal food gardens and have enough food to last them for the year.
+- Also in Ngodzi, 27 households who are part of our Child Headed Households Programme have harvested their personal food gardens and have enough food to last them for the year.
 Most heads of the households have also joined VIP groups.

 - The 37 households who are part of the same programme in Ntoroko, Uganda, have started to harvest and safely store beans, sweet potatoes and cassava which they planted.
 Guardians have also been sharing COVID-19 information with the households, as well as how to protect themselves against the rising physical and sexual violence levels that are being reported in communities.